 After its decade-long residency at Los Angeles Theater Center, IETC branched out to produce work in other venues from New York Theatre Workshop to Baltimore Center Stage.
 Currently, Indecent Exposure Theater Company is regularly co-produced by and performed at Bootleg Theater in Los Angeles.

-The World Premiere of eve2 will be at Bootleg Theater in Los Angeles in Spring, 2013.
+The World Premiere of EVE 2 ran at Bootleg Theater in Los Angeles August 10 through September 8, 2013..

 Everything the Old Testament doesn’t want you to see!